bluesky/bluesky/doc/source/msg.rst

 meantime --- watching for user interruptions and possibility collecting data asynchronously in the background.

-Other messages types are used to control metadata and I/O. For example, ``Msg('open_run')`` and ``Msg('close_run')`` delineate the scope of one run.
+Other commands are used to control metadata and I/O. For example, ``Msg('open_run')`` and ``Msg('close_run')`` delineate the scope of one run.
 Any keyword arguments to passed the ``'open_run'`` message are interpreted as metadata, encoded into the RunStart document.